payne/tiles-game/README.md

 For now (2/6/16) I have a copy running at http://mattpayne.org/p/

+2/10/16 add a gh-pages branch, so it's now at http://payne.github.io/tiles-game/

 My hope is to build on fay-jai's work to build a sliding puzzle game that works on my Wife's iPhone.